 "If nothing changes, nothing changes".

 I have long-term experience working with those brought up in alcoholic or dysfunctional homes (ACOA or ACA) - or clients who may be fighting addictions of their own (see articles below).
-I also counsel people faced with the difficult task of managing their tinnitus in the early days of the onset.

 Please feel free to call me and ask whatever questions you like.
 Perhaps then we can arrange an initial appointment either in person, Skype, Facetime or phone.
 A first session gives us the opportunity to talk and to see whether you feel my counselling is for you.
 Confidentiality is assured throughout.